jreisinger/notes/content/posts/heap-vs-stack.md

 Both are memory regions.

-Stack
+Stack (temporary to a function)

-* stores temporarary variables created by functions
+* stores temporary variables created by functions
 * LIFO data structure with push/pop operations
 * all vars are popped off when function exits
 * very fast
 * limited in size

-Heap
+Heap (global)

 * not as tightly managed by CPU
 * in C you have to manage it yourself via `malloc()`, `calloc()` or `realloc()`